-Studies show that for each 50 mg increase in daily magnesium intake, calcification of the heart’s main arteries decreased by 22%, and calcification of the aorta—the body’s main artery—fell by 12%.
+Studies show that for each 50 mg increase in daily magnesium intake, calcification of the heart’s main arteries decreased by 22%, and calcification of the aorta the body’s main artery fell by 12%.
 As a result, those with the highest magnesium intake were 58% less likely to have any calcification of the coronary arteries and 34%less likely to have any calcification of the abdominal aorta.
-On the other hand, low dietary intakes and blood levels of magnesium are associated with elevated risk for cardiovascular diseases in general, and of arterial calcification specifically.2,25,27,28 One study showed that those with the lowest levels of serum magnesium were 2.1 times more likely to have coronary artery calcification.
+On the other hand, low dietary intakes and blood levels of magnesium are associated with elevated risk for cardiovascular diseases in general, and of arterial calcification specifically.
+One study showed that those with the lowest levels of serum magnesium were 2.1 times more likely to have coronary artery calcification.

 MAGNESIUM SUPPLEMENTS VARY